MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/best-practices-offline.md

   - "Power Apps"
 ---

-# Best practices for for developing an app for offline use
+# Best practices for developing an app for offline use
 This article provides recommendations for how to create the best experience for users of apps configured for offline use.

 - If you configure a canvas app for offline use, you need to optimize how the app fetches data from the data source.
 Learn more: [How to create the best offline user experience in canvas apps](best-practices-offline.md#how-to-create-the-best-offline-user-experience-in-canvas-apps)